BusySnailDesignLab/Busy-Snail-Filament-Changer/README.md

 Features that were targeted in the design process:

+- Support for larger than 1kg spools up to 5kg
 - NEMA17 stepper motors
+- Large extruder gears
 - As modular system as possible
 - Possibility to use only 1 spool unit as a loader/unloader rather than a changer
 - ...